 Carefully chosen lighting can banish shadows and enhance the mood.
 If you want overhead lighting, recessed downlights with dimmer switches are a clean and elegant option.
 For a truly sumptuous feel, a crystal chandelier with eye-catching crystals that softly diffuse the light around the room can look breathtaking in the right setting.
 Ensure that you have good lighting around the vanity unit for easy shaving or makeup application.

-If you don’t want to give your bathroom a complete overhaul, changing the faucets is a quick and easy way to add a touch of luxury.
-From contemporary to vintage, faucets come in a vast range of styles and colours with energy and water saving features.
+If you don’t want to give your bathroom a complete overhaul, changing the sink is a quick and easy way to add a touch of luxury.
+From contemporary to vintage, sinks come in a vast range of styles and colours with energy and water saving features.

 What could be more luxurious than stepping out of the shower or bath onto a heated floor before enveloping yourself in a pre-warmed fluffy towel?